-- Use of single choice and multiple choice selection fields which force the operator to choose from a limited set of prevalidated options instead of requiring the operator to type in the text value of the various options - Use of icons within an application to initiate a task which is complex or one which normally would require multiple steps for initiation - Use of printing programs which operate independently of the application so that the operator can resume working before a printing task has been completed - Use of multiple application windows to switch from one application to another quickly instead of starting and exiting programs continually
+- Use of single choice and multiple choice selection fields which force the operator to choose from a limited set of prevalidated options instead of requiring the operator to type in the text value of the various options - Use of icons within an application to initiate a task which is complex or one which normally would require multiple steps for initiation - Use of printing programs which operate independently of the application so that the operator can resume working before a printing task has been completed - Use of multiple application windows to switch from one application to another quickly instead of starting and exiting programs continually application.
+Depending upon how the GUI is implemented in the program, it may also represent a completely different way of programming for the developer.

-The Microsoft Windows environment has established itself as a standard and so that is the environment to which sp2 is somewhat geared.
 When an operator or customer requests such a user interface, many COBOL programmers are not quite sure where to begin.
-The GUI represents a radical change in the way user interfaces are designed and controlled by a COBOL application.
-Depending upon how the GUI is implemented in the program, it may also represent a completely different way of programming for the developer.
+The GUI represents a radical change in the way user interfaces are designed and controlled by a COBOL